LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Experiments

 \subsection{Graphical System Design and User Study}

-We integrate our generator into a graphical system for user-friendly utilization in practice.
-See the details of UI design in the supplementary material.
+We integrate generators into a graphical system for user-friendly applications in practice.
+The UI design and demo video are attached in the supplementary material.
 With the graphical system, we can test a massive number of cases and collect generation results in the wild.
 This facilitates us to analyze users' subjective preferences for our designs.
 In specific, we tested on 308 ad banner samples by rendering our designs and baseline designs via the graphical system.
-We configured a binary comparison task between our result and each of the baseline results for each sample.
-We intentionally avoided comparisons among more than two methods.
-This is because (1) we are not interested in the comparisons among baselines, and (2) extra unnecessary complexity would distract users' attention.
-In total, we launched $308 \times 6 = 1,848$ jobs on AMT, and randomly assigned three workers for each job.
-We simply asked each worker which of the two designs they prefer.
+We configured a binary comparison task between each pair of designs.
+In total, we launched $308 \times {7 \choose 2} = 6,468$ jobs on AMT, and randomly assigned three workers for each job.
+We simply asked each worker ``Which of the two images looks better?''
 We intentionally did not pre-define any criterion for the preference so as to fully respect their subjective judgments.
 All workers have an approval rate history above 90\% on AMT.
 We did not set any restrictions for workers' gender, race, sexuality, demographics, locations, remuneration rates, etc. Our user study has been reviewed and approved by our ethical board.

-Table~\ref{tab:user_study} lists the ratio of users that prefer our designs over each baseline.
+Table~\ref{tab:user_study} lists the ratio of users that prefer one design over another.
 To quantify the statistical significance of our user study, we calculate the p-value of a null hypothesis that the results of binary comparisons are equivalent to tossing a fair coin.
-We calculate it via the cumulative distribution function of the binomial distribution, the smaller the more statistically significant.
-In Table~\ref{tab:user_study} all ratios are above 50\%: a majority of users prefer our designs over any baseline.
-These preferences are statistically significant, as all p-values $\ll 0.05$.
+We calculate it via the cumulative distribution function of binomial distribution, the smaller the more significant.
+In the last column all ratios are above 50\%: a majority of users prefer our designs over any baseline significantly, considering all p-values $\ll 0.05$.
 This validates that our layout designs are more appealing to users.
-We attribute this to our effective approximation of real layout distributions and understanding of multimodal conditions.
+We attribute this to our effective approximation of real layout distributions and multimodal understanding.